 My Leica MP and current Leica lenses have been carefully selected for their optical performance and compact size, they are my choices but every Leica M rangefinder user will have their own opinion on their personal preferences.
 Leica rangefinder photography for me, is not primarily about wide aperture, outrageously expensive lenses.
 I sold my late version Noctilux f1 because I didn’t use it enough to justify keeping it.
 I’m not sentimental about stuff I have no real need of and pride of ownership is not a sensible reason to keep anything that isn’t being used.
-The diminutive Elmar-M 50mm f2.8 has always been my first choice of 50mm on the Leica MP rangefinder, the balance is near perfect for my needs.
-Using a Leica M rangefinder camera is more to do with convenience and portability and the quiet confidence that comes from using well-balanced equipment that won’t let you down.
+The diminutive Elmar-M 50mm f2.8 has always been my first choice of 50mm on the Leica MP rangefinder film camera and the combination of compact balance and speedy focusing is near perfect for my needs.
+Using a Leica M rangefinder film camera is more to do with convenience and portability and the quiet confidence that comes from using well-balanced equipment that won’t let you down.

 What better reason to go out and make images with a camera I am at ease with, suitably inspired by a book of exquisite landscape art by one of my most admired UK mountain photographers: Snowdonia Revisited by John Clow.
 Now there was a man who had a profound effect on the early direction of my photographic journey.
 I never tire of leafing through John Clow’s work.
-Both John’s books, The Mountains of Snowdonia and Snowdonia Revisited are masterful, artistic, evocative and inspirational and within these books, he has left us with a priceless legacy of a true master.
+Both John’s books, The Mountains of Snowdonia and Snowdonia Revisited are beautiful, artistic, evocative and inspirational.
+Within these books, John Clow has left us with a priceless legacy of a true master photographer.

 Elmar-M 50mm f2.8